recep-demir/clinic-appointment-page/README.md

 ## About the Project

-The Clinic Appointment Project is a React-based application designed to manage doctor appointments efficiently.
+The Clinic Appointment Project is React-based application designed to manage doctor appointments efficiently.
 It allows users to view doctor details, book appointments via a modal interface, and manage the list of appointments dynamically.

 ## Features